 Both teams to score is always one of our favourite betting tips here at thatsagoal and our Saturday BTTS 4-fold comes from England and Scotland this weekend.

 After netting twice at Luton last weekend, Gillingham will be aiming to score more goals against lowly AFC Wimbledon, but the hosts are mounting a decent fight for survival in League One.
-That clash features in this BTTS four-fold accumulator alongside a match involving decent home team Cheltenham playing useful Northampton in League Two.
+That clash features in this BTTS tip won last week at 7/1 alongside a match involving decent home team Cheltenham playing useful Northampton in League Two.
 Fixtures at Barrow and Raith complete the selections.